CCMS-UCSD/GNPSDocumentation/docs/troubleshooting.md

 ## Single Spectrum Search

-TODO: List error when we are missing the intensity values.
+A common error is missing intensities for masses.
+Simply masses are insufficient, intensities are also required.